Skip to main content

 Recycling

 Oswego County has a mandatory program that requires recycling of metals, glass, container plastics and most paper, pizza boxes, newspapers and magazines.
-Residents must bring their trash and recyclables to the designated location(s) in each building (typically the hall's Recycling Room).
+Residents must bring their trash and recyclables to the designated location(s) in each building (typically the residence hall's Recycling Room).
 Residents can learn of procedures in each building from the residential community staff.
 Specific hours of operation for the Recycling Room are posted in your residential community.

 Refrigerators

 Compact refrigerators that clearly conform to proper electrical and chemical standards, operate on no more than 2.0 amps, have a capacity not exceeding 6 cubic feet and have outside dimensions that do not exceed 48 inches, are permitted.
 Two refrigerators are allowed per resident room; each must be UL/ETL-approved.
 Microfridges may also be rented through Campus Specialities at mymicrofridge.com.
 Campus Specialities will deliver the Microfridge to your room prior to move in and pick it up at the end of the academic year.
+Refrigerators must be plugged directly into a wall outlet in a room.
+They may not be plugged into a surge protector.

 Removal of Personal Belongings

 Students are required to vacate, return all keys to a Residence Life and Housing in-hall staff member, remove all personal belongings from residence hall space and complete move-out obligations, including the collection of mail and packages addressed to the student, in accordance with the Housing and Dining License.
-Until that has occurred, the room is considered occupied and the student will continue to be billed for the room.
-Personal belongings not removed from the premises at the end of the license period or effective release date will be considered abandoned property and will be discarded as outlined below.
+Until that has occurred, the room is considered occupied and the student will continue to be billed a per diem room rate.

 Residence Life and Housing staff will inventory the student’s possessions, dispose of all perishable food and garbage, and pack up the remaining property, retaining the property for 10 business days.
 Students will be communicated via email that their property was left behind with a deadline of 10 business days to retrieve property.
 After 10 business days, Residence Life and Housing will consider the property to be abandoned and may choose to donate the property to local charitable organizations or discard the property.
 At the point that a student retrieves their belongings, or ten business days have passed, whichever comes first, the per diem billing will conclude.

 Any unclaimed mail or packages that are unable to be forwarded or returned to sender will be considered abandoned property and subject to the same procedure as items left in a room or townhouse.
 Students leaving behind property or garbage may be billed for an improper checkout and the labor/materials to pack, inventory, store, and/or dispose of the property.
-The University assumes no liability for the loss or damage of students’ personal property that is left behind by the student.

 Residential Network (Internet)

 Wireless: All residential communities are part of the SUNY Oswego Wireless Network.
-When attempting to connect a device to our wireless network, residents have two options; Oswego-Secure-RES and Oswego-Gaming-RES.
-Oswego-Secure-RES allows for the connection of tablets, smart phones, laptops, and desktop computers whereas Oswego-Gaming-RES allows for the connection of gaming consoles, streaming devices, and Smart TVs.
+When attempting to connect a device to our wireless network, residents have two options:

 Wired: The majority of our resident rooms are equipped with a wired network port for each